decentralized-identity/keri/docs/Q-and-A.md

  - Delegation of control over a key
  - {TBW prio 2}

-## Does KERI know whether any message in the Event Logs are valid or true?
+## *Q: Does KERI know whether any message in the Event Logs are valid or true?
 No, KERI is data-agnostic.
-KERI does make no statement about the validity of the payload data.
+KERI does make no statement about the validity of the payload data.\
 _(@henkvancann)_

-## How can we verify that a statement by a controller is valid?
+## *Q: How can we verify that a statement by a controller is valid?
-We may verify that the controller of a private key, (the who), made a statement but not the `validity` of the statement itself.\
+We may verify that the controller of a private key, made a statement but not the `validity` of the statement itself.\
 (_SamMSmith_)
-## How can we trust what was said or written?
+## *Q: How can we trust what was said or written?
 We may build trust over time in what was said via histories of verifiably attributable (to whom) consistent statements, i.e. `reputation`.\
 (_SamMSmith_)

-## Do I need to show the full log (KEL) to anybody I transact with, even though I'd only like to show a part of it, for example a virtual credential?
+## **Q: Do I need to show the full log (KEL) to anybody I transact with, even though I'd only like to show a part of it, for example a virtual credential?
 Yes, because they can't verify the root of trust.
 They have to have access to the full log at some point in time.
 Once they verfied to the root of trust, once, they don't have to keep a copy of the full log.
 They have to keep the event they've seen and any event since, that they need to verify as they go.
 (_SamMSmith_)

 # Q&A section Private Key Management

-## How multi-tasking is the key infrastructure?
+## **Q: How multi-tasking is the key infrastructure?
-KERI has univalent, bivalent and multivalent infrastructures.\
+KERI has `univalent`, `bivalent` and `multivalent` infrastructures.\
 <img src="../images/key-infra-valence.png" alt="Key Infrastruction Valence levels" border="0" width="600">
-You need Key-pair Generation and Key Event Signing Infrastructure.
-And KERI doesn't care how you do it.
+You need Key-pair Generation and Key-Event-Signing Infrastructure.
+And KERI doesn't care how you do it.\
-From bivalent delegation comes into play.
-But in fact you can have multivalent infrastructures, all with their own security garantuees and its own key management policies.\
+From `bivalent` delegation {fill out?!} comes into play.
+But in fact you can have `multivalent` infrastructures, all with their own security garantuees and its own key management policies.\
 It's all one KERI codebase to do all these infrastructures.\
 (_SamMSmith_)

-## Does your public-private-key format matter in KERI?
+## *Q: Does your public-private-key format matter in KERI?
 No, because the derivation code allows you to use whichever format you want.
 So anyone that sees an identifier looks at the first byte or two bytes prepended, it's a derived code, and you can tell exactly what type of public-private-key format we have, e.g. ecdsa.

 When you rotate keys, you can always rotate to a different format.

-## Can I use BIP32 Hierarchical deterministic keys in KERI to rotate?
+## *Q: Can I use BIP32 Hierarchical deterministic keys in KERI to rotate?
 Yes, you can derive your keys from that scheme.
 But KERI is agnostic about it, it wouldn't know.

-## Not your keys, not your identity?
+## *Q: Not your keys, not your identity?
 In KERI we say _identifier_, because **identity** is a loaded term, lots of misunderstanding around it.\
 Pre rotated keys are best practise to keep control of your identifiers. \
 If you lose unique control of a key right after inception, before rotation, are there no garantuees to be given for KERLs via witnesses / watchers or whatever.
 Is the only thing you can do about it, is revoke the key in that case?}\
 _(@henkvancann)_

-## A wallet is there to store my KERI private keys safely, no?
+## *Q: A wallet is there to store my KERI private keys safely, no?
 Currently _Universal wallet_ is aimed at to store KERI keys.
 The vast majority of security breaches or exposures of keys are originated by the behaviour of people: the way they use wallets.
 Most rarely due to errors in the wallet software.
 {TBW prio 1}

-## Are compound private keys (Shamir Secret Sharing) and multisignature schemes possible to incept identifiers?
+## **Q: Are compound private keys (Shamir Secret Sharing) and multisignature schemes possible to incept identifiers?
 Yes, complex fractional structures are natively possible in KERI.
 However only for the non-basic forms (for transferable identifiers).\
 _(@henkvancann)_
 {TBW prio 1}

-## How to delegate control over my private keys that control my identifiers?
+## **Q: How to delegate control over my private keys that control my identifiers?
 {TBW prio 3}

 # Q&A section Blockchain

-## Does KERI use a blockchain?
+## *Q: Does KERI use a blockchain?
 No, but KERI uses the same cryptographical building blocks as blockchains do. \
 _(@henkvancann)_ \
 However, KERI may be augmented with distributed consensus ledgers but does not require them.
 [Source: section conclusion in whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf)

-## What's the difference between KERI and blockchain?
+## **Q: What's the difference between KERI and blockchain?
 `KERI` is a unordered hash-linked list of signed Key Event logs and blockchain is a timestamped ordered list of hash-linked blocks of signed transactions.
 What this means:
 1. we don't need ordering in `KERI` and that frees us from consensus protocols in blockchains
 2. Hash-linking is done on a lower level in `KERI` and preserves consistency and fuels revealance of duplicity.
 3. In `KERI` proofs are cryptographically derived from the root of trust, being the autonomous controller, in blockchains the root-of-trust is a transaction on a ledger; that means the Identifier gets locked on the ledger.\
 _(@henkvancann)_

-## Why not register identities on an open public ledger like bitcoin, ethereum or soverin?
+## **Q: Why not register identities on an open public ledger like bitcoin, ethereum or soverin?
 Because for our purposes we don't need to.
 Consider two distinct identifier to totally ordered, distributed consensus ledger:
 1. the access identifier that allows you to access the ledger.
 This one is ussually a `SCI`.
 E.g. on bitcoin your bitcoin address is cryptographically derived from the public key from your keypair.
 2. the register identifier that allows you to register an identifier on the ledger.
 The ledger transaction is validated registering of your identifier, not the cryptographic root-of-trust that the access identifier is using.